kreisklasse/HomeAssistant/README.md

+# New Updates will only be postet at https://gitlab.com/mikebutton
+## Visit me there.

 # HomeAssistant

 My Home Assistant configuration files are running on my [Hass.io](https://www.home-assistant.io/hassio/) installation on a RaspberryPi 3 and an Odroid C2.